By Tosin Kolade, News Agency of Nigeria (NAN)

 At a recent exhibition in Abuja, Abdulsalam unveiled plans to establish embroidery hubs across 10 states.

-According to him, each hub will be equipped with 50 machines and is expected to create more than 200 jobs in each state, targeting unemployed youth and aspiring fashion entrepreneurs.
+According to him, each hub will be equipped with 50 machines and is expected to create more jobs in each state, targeting unemployed youth and aspiring fashion entrepreneurs.

 The initiative has attracted the attention of the Office of the President.